Great Zimbabwe: Name

-Description
+History and description

 Settlement

-The majority of scholars believe that it was built by members of the Gokomere culture, who were the ancestors of the modern Shona in Zimbabwe.

-The Great Zimbabwe area was settled by the 4th century AD.
+The Great Zimbabwe area was previously settled by the San dating back 100,000 years, and, starting around 150 BCE, by Bantu-speaking peoples who formed agricultural chiefdoms starting in the 4th century CE.
 Between the 4th and the 7th centuries, communities of the Gokomere or Ziwa cultures farmed the valley, and mined and worked iron, but built no stone structures.
-These are the earliest Iron Age settlements in the area identified from archaeological diggings.
+These are the earliest Iron Age settlements in the area identified from archaeological diggings, and the later Gumanye people are considered the ancestors of the Karanga (south-central Shona), who would construct Great Zimbabwe.